Finding the right scale of a network: Efficient identification of causal emergence through spectral clustering: Methods

 To measure causal emergence, one needs to define a higher scale (some dimension reduction of the original system).
 In networks, macroscales are networks that are comprised of \textit{macro-nodes}.
 Each macro-node is a subgraph of micro-nodes that are grouped together and replaced with a single node, $\mu$.
 A macro-node $\mu$ has some $W^{out}_{\mu}$ that replaces the corresponding microscale outputs of nodes in the subgraph.
+We refer to a macroscale as any network with macro-nodes, wherein a network without macro-nodes is a microscale.
+Degrees are possible, however, as some networks may have many macro-nodes that increase $EI$, while other networks may have few.

-Note that macroscales should generally be accurate, in that they will produce identical or approximately identical dynamics to those of the underlying microscale.
+Note that macroscales should generally be consistent, in that they will produce identical or approximately identical dynamics to those of the underlying microscale.
 In networks this can be assessed by comparing the dynamics of random walkers at each scale to see the extent to which the macroscale recapitulates the dynamics of the microscale.
-Different types of macro-nodes (constructed in different ways to summarize a subgraph's behavior) are sometimes needed to maintain accuracy, such as using higher-order properties \cite{xu2016representing, klein2019uncertainty}.
-Here, all macro-nodes are of the $\mu | \pi$ type (based on the stationary distribution) since it has been shown that such nodes are in general highly accurate \cite{klein2019uncertainty}.
-The $W^{out}_{\mu|\pi}$ is a weighted average of each node in the subgraph's $W^{out}$, weighted by the stationary distribution, $\pi$, of the micro-nodes in the subgraph that constitute the new macronode, $\mu$.
+That is, to what degree the macroscale is \textit{consistent} with the underlying microscale in terms of its dynamics of random walkers.
+Different types of macro-nodes (constructed in different ways to summarize a subgraph's behavior) are sometimes needed to maintain consistency, such as using higher-order properties \cite{xu2016representing, klein2020uncertainty}.
+Here, all macro-nodes are of the $\mu | \pi$ type (based on the stationary distribution) since it has been shown that such nodes are in general highly consistent \cite{klein2020uncertainty}.
+The $W^{out}_{\mu|\pi}$ is a weighted average of each node in the subgraph's $W^{out}$, weighted by the stationary distribution, $\pi$, of the micro-nodes in the subgraph $S$ that constitute the new macro-node, $\mu$:

+wherein $\pi_i$ is the stationary probability of a random walker being on node $i$ in $S$ and $\Big(\dfrac{\pi_i}{\sum_{k\in S} \pi_k}\Big)$ is the summed stationary probability of a random walker being on one of the other nodes in the subgraph.

 Finding macro-nodes that produce a gain in $EI$ can be thought of as an iterative procedure, wherein a subgraph is grouped in a macro-node and then the resulting change in $EI$ is calculated; this is followed by testing a new grouping of a subgraph, comparing its $EI$ to the original, and so on.
+For further details on the coarse-graining of networks, see \cite{klein2020uncertainty}.
 Below, we compare and detail algorithmic variants on this approach.